Naama-shenberger/Neo4j-Graph-DB/README.md

 # Neo4j-Graph-DB
-Python code that builds a schema in the graph
+Python code that builds a schema as a graph